University of Maryland

 - IELTS 7

-Will waive TOEFL requirement if you have a degree from a school in the United States.
+TOEFL waived if degree is from a school in the United States.

 Other Requirement Instructions